pyarchops/pyarchops-base/README.rst

 pyarchops/base docker image suitable for tests.
-This image is used by the test helpers in pyarchops/helpers.
+This image is used by the test helpers in `pyArchOps.helpers <https://github.com/pyarchops/helpers>`

 * Free software: MIT license